NeuraLegion/sectester-js/packages/scan/README.md

 # @secbox/scan

-The package defines a simple public API to manage scans, create, and send the reporters after the scan has been finished.
+The package defines a simple public API to manage scans and their expectation.

 ## Setup